vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 2. Adjacency Matrix

 1. 323.
 Number of Connected Components in an Undirected Graph You have a graph of n nodes.
-You are given an integer n and an array edges where edges[i] = [ai, bi] indicates that there is an edge between ai and bi in the graph.
+You are given an integer n, and an array edges where edges[i] = [ai, bi] indicates that there is an edge between ai and bi in the graph.
     Return the number of connected components in the graph.

     Input:     n = 5,